Why my art style is changing

 Of my two Rahab sculptures, one was in the 2021 ILT Art Awards; the other at the Queenstown Recycle to Upcycle show.

-Persistence is and being uncomfortable
+Persistence in being uncomfortable

 This is why my art style is changing.